rkist/server-memory/README.md

   - Silent operation if relation doesn't exist

 - **read_graph**
-  - Read the entire knowledge graph
+  - Read the entire knowledge graph for the specified project.
+  - Input:
+    - `projectIdentifier` (string)
   - No input required
   - Returns complete graph structure with all entities and relations

 - **search_nodes**
-  - Search for nodes based on query
+  - Search for nodes based on query for the specified project.
+  - Input:
+    - `projectIdentifier` (string)
-  - Input: `query` (string)
+    - `query` (string)
   - Searches across:
     - Entity names
     - Entity types